jayparekhjp/Multi-Tier-SaaS-Application/README.md

 ## Technologies Used:
-AWS Web Services
+*AWS Web Services
-Heroku (Frond-end deployment)
+*Heroku (Frond-end deployment)
-Docker
-Cassandra
-GoLang
-Node.js
-Cassandra
-MongoDB
-session and cookie
+*Docker
+*Cassandra
+*GoLang
+*Node.js
+*MongoDB

-## Go api Functionality
+## Go API Functionality
 Users:
   Create the registration and login functions for users, and allow the userId to be passed through all the requests sent by a certain user via session.
-The user information is stored in all the database.
+The user information is stored in all the database.<br>

 Menu:
   Restaurants in different locations have varied menus.
 For online orders, users can view menu via typing Zip code of the restaurants.

 Cart:
   While viewing items in a menu, users can add items with a specific count and add to the cart for this restaurant.
 The cart information is stored in the counter database.

 Payment:
   When users checking out items in shopping carts, they can make payment by typing user's payment information and then make a payment.
 After clicking the button 'make payment', the order history will be passed to the next goapi.

 Orders:
   After a user make a payment, the order history is kept in the buigerOrder database.
 At the same page, users can view his own order history by clicking on "List all your order history".

 ## node.js